Andrew-Chen-Wang/django-sample-user-locations/README.md

 If you just need a pre-populated database of users with locations based on real-world population density, then follow the below instructions and use Docker to backup the Postgres data.

 Note: Populating the database takes an extremely long time on my Raspberry Pi while my MacBook Air is most likely dying.
 Either interval 0,11 has an issue or it's really taking a long time.
 Either way, I only use this repository to get started with PostGIS now.
+Based on docker stats, the process does seem like it's working.
+Since I'm using a remote machine (RPi 3B+), it's taking awhile; however, the memory and CPU usage does fluctuate well enough to prompt me to believe it does work.
+I'm leaving my Pi to run for awhile and will archive if this does, in fact, not work. ~ 2020-02-27 Andrew C. Wang

+Besides that, this is basically a repository with an already setup Docker-compose + Django + PostGIS stack.

 Table of Contents:
 - Setup